top of page

 FINAL PAYMENT

-payable, 3 weeks prior to arrival
+Final payment is payable, 3 weeks prior to arrival

 CANCELLATIONS AND REFUND POLICY

-All cancellations need to be done via email in written form.
+Wild Earth Journeys requires all cancellations need to be done via email in written form.
 If you cancel the trip:

-30 - 60 days prior to departure date – 50% of the deposit is refundable
+30 - 60 days prior to departure date – 50% of the deposit is refundable.

 0-30 days – deposit is nonrefundable.